kneron/document_center/docs/plus_python/tutorial/chapter/model_inference_with_inference_on_cropped_regions.md

 ## Model Inference - Inference on Cropped Regions

-This tutorial shows how to inference model with **Generic Inference** with cropped regions.
-The **crop configuration** will do cropping image on device, execute inference only on the cropped areas of image, get the raw output from device, and does post-processing in the software.
+This tutorial shows how to infer the model with **Generic Inference** with cropped regions.
+The **crop configuration** will crop the image on the device, execute inference only on the cropped areas of the image, get the raw output from the device, and do post-processing in the software.

 The flow in concept: